matt-goldman/BlakePlugin.ReadTime/README.md

 1. Runs after the bake process (`AfterBakeAsync`)
 2. Counts words in each markdown page using regex pattern `\b\w+\b`
-3. Calculates reading time using 200 words per minute (approximate adult reading average)
+3. Calculates reading time using 200 words per minute by default (approximate adult reading average)
+4. Uses user-supplied WPM via CLI arguments, if present
-4. Rounds up to the nearest minute
+5. Rounds up to the nearest minute
-5. Adds the result to the page metadata
+6. Adds the result to the page metadata

 ## License